-In one of the first land reform initiatives of its kind, a group of farm workers of the Constitution Road Wine Growers Company in Robertson in the Western Cape will be delivering their 2013 harvest to Rhodes Food Group this week.
+In one of the first land reform initiatives of its kind, a group of farm workers of the Constitution Road Wine Growers Company in Robertson in the Western Cape will be delivering their 2013 harvest to RFG Foods this week.

-Constitution Road Wine Growers (Pty) Ltd (CRWG), a company which is 66% owned by 183 female farm workers, are, after five years of work, is bearing the fruit of a long-term enterprise development investment by Rhodes Food Group and the Department of Agriculture that has allowed them to majority own and operate their own fruit farm.
+Constitution Road Wine Growers (Pty) Ltd (CRWG), a company which is 66% owned by 183 female farm workers, are, after five years of work, is bearing the fruit of a long-term enterprise development investment by RFG Foods and the Department of Agriculture that has allowed them to majority own and operate their own fruit farm.

 Salt of the Earth

 Martha Fielies, a supervisor of about 30 workers on Klipdrift, and one of the shareholders said: “I am proud to be part of the trust and to have a long term income for my family.
 Through this project, I will be the first person in my family who can send my children to college.”